-- a.
-A student enrolls in their first term for 12 units, but receives 'W' grades in 6 units and receives credit for the other 6 units.
+a.
+A student enrolls in their first term for 12 units but receives 'W' grades in 6 units and receives credit for the other 6 units.
 Total Units Completed = 6 / 12 Total Units Attempted = 50%.
-So this student would not be meeting the 67 percent rule. - C. Maximum Timeframe: Must not have attempted more than 150 percent of the maximum units required for completion of the student's active academic program, as published by the institution.
-This includes all prior coursework (including all repeat and excluding up to 30 units of remedial and/or ESL coursework) that appears on your official CCCCD transcript, plus all degreeapplicable units from coursework completed at all prior institutions of higher education, if the transcript has been received and evaluated at any campus or center within CCCCD.
+So, this student would not meet the 67 percent rule.

+- C. Maximum Timeframe: Must not have attempted more than 150 percent of the maximum units required for completion of the student's active academic program, as published by the institution.
+This includes all prior coursework (including all repeat and excluding remedial and/or ESL coursework) that appears on the student's official CCCCD transcript, plus all degree-applicable units from coursework completed at all prior institutions of higher education, if the transcript has been received and evaluated at any campus or center within CCCCD.
+Students who have transfer units from another college may submit an appeal to request a transcript review for their current program, if one has not yet occurred.
+As a result of the review, units that do not count towards a student's SAP standing.
 All prior coursework is included regardless of whether a degree/certificate has been earned.
-Withdrawal (W), Incomplete (I), No Pass (NP), In Progress (IP), Report Delay (RD), and Failing (F) grades are all considered units attempted.
+Withdrawal (W), Excused Withdrawal (EW), Military Withdrawal (MW), Incomplete (I), No Pass (NP), In Progress (IP), Report Delay (RD), and Failing (F) grades are all considered units attempted.
+For example: - a.

-For example:

-- a.
 Certificate Program of 30 units; the maximum timeframe to complete the program would be 45 attempted units. - b.
 Associate Degree or Transfer Program of 60 units; the maximum timeframe to complete the program would be 90 attempted units. - c.
 High Unit Major Associate Degree of 72 Units; the maximum timeframe to complete the program would be 108 attempted units.